andrewbraga1/hubtec_task_app/README.md

 # README
+This project was designed for tasks management by users.
+Plus, all tasks are private to their owner.

+Every request to back end, the service checks if credentials matches the task related to an user.

-This README would normally document whatever steps are necessary to get the application up and running.
+This README some steps and configs which are necessary to get the application up and running.

 Things you may want to cover: